Tier One Entertainment

-Tier One Entertainment Inc. is a Southeast Asian esports and video gaming-oriented entertainment agency.
+Tier One Entertainment Inc. is a Philippine esports and video gaming-oriented entertainment agency.
 It maintains the Blacklist International esports team.

 History

 Tier One Entertainment was founded in 2017 by Filipino cosplayer Alodia Gosiengfiao, esports player Tryke Gutierrez and entrepreneur Brian Lim.
 It had its launch on April 21, 2017.
 Registered in Singapore, Tier One was promoted as the Philippines' "first gaming and esports talent agency".
-The company would establish presence in other countries in Southeast Asia including Malaysia, Myanmar, and Vietnam.
+The company would establish presence in other countries in Southeast Asia including Malaysia, Myanmar, Singapore and Vietnam.